The Best Car Insurance Companies in Alaska

 Alaska’s At-Fault Law

 Alaska is an at-fault state, which means that whoever caused the accident is responsible for paying the expenses associated with that accident.
-This can include everything from car damages and personal injuries to medical bills and other losses.
-If you are a driver in Alaska, you will need to purchase the minimum amount of required auto insurance in order to comply with state law.
+The state follows a pure comparative negligence standard, so each party pays based on their share of fault.
+If you are a driver in Alaska, you must maintain at least the minimum required liability insurance if your vehicle is required to be registered in the state.

 Alaska Car Insurance FAQ